ns1labs/doq-proxy/README.md

 Start the proxy.
-By default, the server loads the TLS key and certificate from the files generated above, will use 8.8.4.4 (Google Public DNS) as a backend server, and will listen on UDP port 784 (experimental port from the draft).
+By default, the server loads the TLS key and certificate from the files generated above, will use 8.8.4.4 (Google Public DNS) as a backend server, and will listen on UDP port 8853.
 Use command line options to modify the default behavior.
 Notice the use of the default port requries starting the proxy as superuser.

 ```
 sudo ./proxy